 Pot-grown fruit trees

 Pot-grown or container-grown fruit trees are produced by transplanting 1-year field-grown trees into containers.
 For most species the tree will be grown for the whole of its second year in the container, which produces a well-branched tree ready for the garden.
-However in the case of plum and damson trees, which don't suit being grown in containers for too long, we transplant the 1-year field-grown tree for a second summer in the field before putting it in a container in the autumn.
-(We list these as "pot-net" trees because the compost is naturally looser and needs to be restrained by netting).
+However in the case of some plum and damson trees, which don't suit being grown in containers for too long, we transplant the 1-year field-grown tree for a second summer in the field before putting it in a container in the autumn.

 The big advantage of pot-grown trees is that you can order them and plant them out at most times of the year - generally from late summer all the way through to spring - although local weather conditions can interrupt matters.
 Unlike bare-root trees, you can also leave container-grown trees in their containers for several weeks before finally planting them out (provided you look after them of course), giving you more opportunities to get your garden or orchard plan just right.

-Large pot-grown trees will be 2 years old when you receive them, and will have received some initial training and pruning to get you started, and to encourage fruit buds to form.
+Large pot-grown trees will be 2 years old when they are delivered to you and will have received some initial training and pruning to get you started, and to encourage fruit buds to form.
 This means that they look more impressive than bare-root trees when they are delivered, useful to know if you want to send trees to a friend or relative as a gift.
-It is quite likely that they will fruit the year after planting (dependent to some extent on the variety) but we recommend you resist temptation and remove any fruit as it forms after the spring blossom, to let the tree establish itself.
+Some might fruit the year after planting (dependent to some extent on the variety) but we recommend you resist temptation and remove any fruit as it forms after the spring blossom, to let the tree establish itself.
 (It is fine to let 1 or 2 fruits form if you are impatient!).
-Small container-grown trees will be 1 year old when you receive them, and in some cases will also have had some formative pruning and training.
-Again, pick off any fruit that forms in the first year after planting.

 The photograph shows a 2-year old Damson tree in a 12L container on St. Julien rootstock.
 The photograph was taken in late summer so the tree still has leaves.